MartinRovang/WatermarkingLSB/README.md

 ### Note

-Since LSB is very fragile any compression like jpg etc. will most likely break the watermark.
+Since LSB is very fragile, any compression like jpg etc. will most likely break the watermark.